theory/justatheory/content/post/postgres/mini-summit-five.md

     coming up in different conversations: whether to build and ship your extension against minor versions of Postgres.

-*   Different uh people have different stances in this, and even package managers take different stands on it.
+*   Different people have different stances in this, and even package managers take different stands on it.
 Some say, just build against the latest major version of Postgres and others say build extensions against every single minor version.
-I wanted to research and see what the real answer should be: should we build  against minor versions or not?
+I wanted to research and see what the real answer should
+    be: should we build  against minor versions or not?

 *   I've done a little bit of experimentation and my answer is "perhaps", and maybe even "test against different minor versions."
 In my exploration of